The Social Network: Plot

-After narrowly losing in the 2004 Henley Royal Regatta for Harvard against the Hollandia Roeiclub, the Winklevoss twins discover that Facebook has expanded to Europe with Oxford, Cambridge and LSE, and decide to sue the company for intellectual property theft.
-Meanwhile, Saverin objects to Parker making business decisions for Facebook and freezes the company's bank account in the resulting dispute.
+After narrowly losing in the 2004 Henley Royal Regatta for Harvard against the Hollandia Roeiclub, the Winklevoss twins discover that, through Parker, Facebook has expanded to Europe with Oxford, Cambridge and LSE, and decide to sue the company for intellectual property theft.
+Meanwhile, Saverin objects to Parker's decision-making for Facebook and freezes the company's bank account in the resulting dispute.
 He relents when Zuckerberg reveals that they have secured $500,000 from angel investor Peter Thiel.

-Saverin is invited to the company's new headquarters on the pretense of attending a business meeting and "millionth user party," but is enraged when he discovers that the new investment deal dilutes his share of Facebook from 34% to 0.03%, without diluting the ownership percentage of any other owner.
-Furthermore, he has already been removed from the masthead as co-founder and CFO.
+Saverin is invited to the company's new headquarters in San Francisco on the pretense of attending a business meeting and "millionth user party," but is enraged when he discovers that the new investment deal dilutes his share of Facebook from 34% to 0.03%, without diluting the ownership percentage of any other owner.
+Furthermore, he is removed from the masthead as co-founder and CFO.
 He confronts Zuckerberg and Parker, vowing to sue as security removes him from the building.
 Shortly after, Parker is apprehended for cocaine possession with a minor at a party celebrating one million users.
 He attempts to blame Saverin, prompting Zuckerberg to cut ties with him.

 Marylin Delpy, a junior lawyer for Zuckerberg, informs Zuckerberg that they will settle with Saverin since the sordid details of Facebook's founding and Zuckerberg's callous attitude will make him unsympathetic to a jury.
 Alone, Zuckerberg sends a Facebook friend request to Albright and repeatedly refreshes the page.
 Closing text reveals both cases were settled out of court and Zuckerberg became the world's youngest billionaire.